Public API Changes in Aspose.Cells 8.8.3

 Added LoadOptions.setPaperSize Method

-Aspose.Cells for Java 8.8.3 allows to set the default print paper size from the default printer’s setting while using the newly exposed LoadOptions.setPaperSize method as demonstrated below.
-Please note, the input parameter to the aforementioned method is the value from the PaperSizeType enumeration containing the predefined paper sizes.
+Aspose.Cells for Java 8.8.3 allows you to set the default print paper size from the default printer’s setting while using the newly exposed LoadOptions.setPaperSize method as demonstrated below.
+Please note, the input parameter to the aforementioned method is a value from the PaperSizeType enumeration containing the predefined paper sizes.

 Following is the simple usage scenario.